Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 ### Merging daily_activity and sleep_day datasets

-The number of unique users (id) in datasets ‘daily_activity’ and ‘sleep_day’ is 33 and 22 respectively, so a full join will be performed in other to merge both datasets into 1 and store in it a new data frame.
+The number of unique users (id) in datasets ‘daily_activity’ and ‘sleep_day’ is 33 and 22 respectively, so a full join will be performed to merge both datasets into one and store it in a new dataframe.

 With the “sleep_day” column now in the Date datatype, performing the merge with the “daily_activity_v1” data accurately will be best based on the matching dates.

 ``` r
 activity_sleep <- merge(daily_activity, sleep_day,